NoCode-NoLife/Melia/CONTRIBUTING.md

 6. Create pull requests from your branches to Melia's master once you're done.

-With this approach, you always have a clean master to create new branches off of, your changes naturally make their way into your fork by updating from the upstream repository, and you keep your changes organized.
+With this approach, you always have a clean master to branch off of, your changes naturally make their way into your fork by updating from the upstream repository, and you keep your changes organized.

-This is just a suggestions however, and as long as you follow the other guidelines, your fork is your fork.
+This is just a suggestions of course, and as long as you follow the other guidelines, your fork is your fork.